cvmfs/cvmfsexec/README.md

 Scientific Linux, Rocky Linux, Alma Linux) and SUSE Linux Enterprise (version 15) and its derivatives (openSUSE Leap).
-All of those support the x86_64 architecture, and RHEL8 also supports ppc64le.
+All of those support the x86_64 architecture, and RHEL8 also supports ppc64le and aarch64.

 # Making the cvmfs distribution